The ability to understand and give legal consent to an action or arrangement.

 1. The formal contesting of the plaintiff's statement of claim or the prosecution's case by the defendant or accused; 2.
 A legally recognised justification or excuse e.g. provocation as a defence to murder.
 3. Collective term used to refer to the defendant and the legal representatives of the defendant.

-A person who has been charged with a criminal offence, or whom a civil action has been brought against.
+A person who has been charged with a criminal offence.

 Allowing lower ranking officials to make decisions on behalf of the person responsible by law for making the decision.
 Also: to delegate.